vu3rdd/rb_controller/README.md

 3. LPF active low vs active high/OC vs non-OC etc..
 4. TBD: Iambic keyer

+# Pending things to do (2022/Jul/06)

+1. Support for user configurable filters (var1/var2).
+2. Indication of muted audio.

 # Credits

 This code started from a version of the controller done by Dileep